Heat pump and refrigeration cycle: Reversed Carnot cycle

 The Carnot cycle, which has a quantum equivalent, is reversible so the four processes that comprise it, two isothermal and two isentropic, can also be reversed.
 When a Carnot cycle runs in reverse, it is called a reverse Carnot cycle.
 A refrigerator or heat pump that acts according to the reversed Carnot cycle is called a Carnot refrigerator or Carnot heat pump, respectively.
 In the first stage of this cycle, the refrigerant absorbs heat isothermally from a low-temperature source, T_{L}, in the amount Q_{L}.
 Next, the refrigerant is compressed isentropically (adiabatically, without heat transfer) and its temperature rises to that of the high-temperature source, T_{H}.
 Then at this high temperature, the refrigerant isothermally rejects heat in the amount Q_{H} < 0 (negative according to the sign convention for heat lost by the system).
-Also during this stage, the refrigerant changes from a saturated vapor to a saturated liquid in the condenser.
 Lastly, the refrigerant expands isentropically until its temperature falls to that of the low-temperature source, T_{L}.

-Absorption-compression heat pump
+Absorption–compression heat pump

-An absorption-compression heat pump (ACHP) is a device that integrate an electric compressor in an absorption heat pump.
+An absorption–compression heat pump (ACHP) is a device that integrate an electric compressor in an absorption heat pump.
 In some cases this is obtained by combining a vapor-compression heat pump and an absorption heat pump.
 It is also referred to as a hybrid heat pump which is however a broader field.
 Thanks to this integration, the device can obtain cooling and heating effects using both thermal and electrical energy sources.
 This type of systems is well coupled with cogeneration systems where both heat and electricity are produced.
 Depending on the configuration, the system can maximise heating and cooling production from a given amount of fuel, or can improve the temperature (hence the quality) of waste heat from other processes.
 This second use is the most studied one and has been applied to several industrial applications.